Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Introduction

-The \emph{Worldvolume Hybrid Monte Carlo} (WV-HMC) method \cite{Fukuma:2020fez} (see also Refs.~\cite{Fukuma:2021aoo,Fukuma:2023eru, Fukuma:2025gya,Namekawa:2024ert,Fukuma:2025esu,Fukuma:cscalar}) was introduced to address this issue.
+The \emph{Worldvolume Hybrid Monte Carlo} (WV-HMC) method \cite{Fukuma:2020fez} (see also Refs.~\cite{Fukuma:2021aoo,Fukuma:2023eru, Fukuma:2025gya,Namekawa:2024ert,Fukuma:2025esu}) was then introduced to address this issue.
 In this algorithm, Hybrid Monte Carlo (HMC) updates are performed over a continuous union of deformed integration surfaces.
-This region is referred to as the \emph{worldvolume}, as it can be viewed as the orbit of the integration surface in the target space $\bbC^N$ (or as the orbit in $G^\bbC$ when the original configuration space is a compact group $G$ \cite{Fukuma:2025gya}).
-The WV-HMC algorithm avoids the need to compute the Jacobian during configuration generation, thereby significantly reducing the computational cost.
+This region is referred to as the \emph{worldvolume} because it can be viewed as the orbit of the integration surface in the target space $\bbC^N$ (or as the orbit in $G^\bbC$ when the original integration space $\Sigma_0$ is a compact Lie group $G$ \cite{Fukuma:2025gya}).
+The sampling is performed over the tangent bundle of the worldvolume, which has a natural symplectic structure.
+We no longer need to compute the Jacobian in configuration generation because the phase-space volume element does not change provided that we employ a symplectic integrator (such as RATTLE \cite{Andersen:1983,Leimkuhler:1994}) in molecular dynamics.

-The Hubbard model has long been regarded as one of the most important models in condensed matter physics, as it is the simplest model of electrons (carrying both electric charge and magnetic spin) in a solid, that captures essential features of the interplay between their wave-like and particle-like nature.
+The Hubbard model has long been regarded as one of the most important models in condensed matter physics, as it provides a minimal description of the essential competition between electron itinerancy and local Coulomb repulsion in solids.
 The model is also highly relevant to particle physics, because its bosonized form (obtained through the Hubbard--Stratonovich transformation) shares structural similarities with that in finite-density QCD.
-However, the model suffers from a severe sign problem when it is away from half filling (the doped Hubbard model).
-A variety of numerical methods have been developed to address this issue, including Variational Monte Carlo \cite{Yokoyama:1987,Sorella:2005,Yamaji:1998,Tahara:2008}, Constrained Path Quantum Monte Carlo \cite{Zhang:1995zz,Zhang:1997}, as well as more recent ones such as the Lefschetz thimble method \cite{Mukherjee:2014hsa,Ulybyshev:2017hbs,Ulybyshev:2019hfm, Ulybyshev:2019fte,Ulybyshev:2022kxq,Ulybyshev:2024kdr}, the TLT method \cite{Fukuma:2019wbv}, the tensor renormalization group \cite{Akiyama:2021xxr,Akiyama:2021glo}, complex-valued neural networks \cite{Rodekamp:2022xpf}, constant path-integral contour shifts \cite{Gantgen:2023byf}, and equivariant normalizing flows \cite{Schuh:2025fky}.
+However, the model suffers from a severe sign problem when it is doped away from half filling.
+A variety of numerical methods have been developed to address this issue, including variational Monte Carlo \cite{Yokoyama:1987,Sorella:2005,Yamaji:1998,Tahara:2008}, constrained-path auxiliary-field quantum Monte Carlo \cite{Zhang:1995zz,Zhang:1997}, as well as more recent approaches such as the Lefschetz thimble method \cite{Mukherjee:2014hsa,Ulybyshev:2017hbs,Ulybyshev:2019hfm, Ulybyshev:2019fte,Ulybyshev:2022kxq,Ulybyshev:2024kdr}, the TLT method \cite{Fukuma:2019wbv}, tensor renormalization group techniques \cite{Akiyama:2021xxr,Akiyama:2021glo}, complex-valued neural networks \cite{Rodekamp:2022xpf}, constant path-integral contour shifts \cite{Gantgen:2023byf}, and equivariant normalizing flows \cite{Schuh:2025fky}.